sulu-cmf/sulu-docs/bundles/activity.rst

 	1. Inject the `ActivityViewBuilderFactoryInterface`: Inject this interface into your custom Admin class.
 This will allow you to utilize the necessary methods to create the activities view.
 	2. Create the Activity List View: Use the `createActivityListViewBuilder` method to create the list view for the activities table.

-Here’s an example implementation from the `SnippetAdmin` class, demonstrating how to add the activities tab to your custom admin view:
+Here’s an example implementation, demonstrating how to add the activities tab to your custom admin view, for further examples take a look at the SnippetAdmin class:

 .. code-block:: php